Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Arkansas and its opponents have combined for 63 points -- this matchup's over/under -- just two times this season.
+- Arkansas and its opponents have scored at least 62.5 points -- this matchup's over/under -- only twice this year.

-- Missouri has combined with its opponents to score more than 63 points in six of 11 games this season.

-- Friday's over/under is 0.9 points higher than the combined 62.1 PPG average of the two teams.
+- Friday's total is 0.4 points higher than the combined 62.1 PPG average of the two teams.

-- The 59.3 combined points per game that these two squads have allowed this season are 3.7 fewer than the 63 over/under in this contest.
+- These two squads combine to allow 59.3 points per game, 3.2 fewer than this contest's over/under.

-- The Razorbacks and their opponents score an average of 54.7 points per game, 8.3 fewer than Friday's total.
+- Razorbacks games have an average total of 54.7 points this season, 7.8 fewer than Friday's over/under.

-- In 2021, games involving the Tigers have averaged a total of 61.3 points, 1.7 fewer than this game's set over/under.
+- The 62.5 total in this game is 1.2 points above the 61.3 average total in Tigers games this season.

 Arkansas Stats and Trends